 Services & Fees

-Individual sessions are 50-minutes long and begin on a weekly basis over online video or phone.
+Individual sessions are 50-minutes long and begin on a weekly basis over online video.
 Our first meeting is a free 30-minute consultation to discuss your goals and our working together.
 My holistic approach treats each person as complex.
 Therefore, it is important to spend the first couple of sessions talking about your life in the terms of the personal, relational/social, psychological, emotional, physiological, vocational, spiritual, sexual, and behavioral patterns that you are looking to address in therapy.
 We will explore your goals for counseling and then check in periodically to reflect on your progress.
 There is no set amount of time for therapy, and people see results at different rates.
 Generally, making a commitment to 10 sessions is recommended for deciding how you feel about the process.

-Please contact me by phone or email:
+Please contact me by phone/text or email: